Skip to main content

 "For years, we've had customers and partners wanting to share things, and partners knowing that someone else has built it before, but they didn't have access to that," she said.
 "They wanted Microsoft to do it, and we were never able to provide that.
 So, there's no place now where they can share those things.
 It offers a huge amount of value."

-Misialek lent GPUG a hand on the project mainly, she said, with advice on making sure it had the proper ...
+Misialek lent GPUG a hand on the project mainly, she said, with advice on making sure it had the ...

 FREE Membership Required to View Full Content: